ajvejko/bettersearch/README.md

 Custom Shortcuts and Search websites.
 (You can see "Add Button"(+), but not functional yet).

 TO-DO:
-Custom Shortcuts and Search websites (WIP),
+Custom Shortcuts and Search websites (WIP), <br />
-Custom Background Option,
+Custom Background Option, <br />
-Custom Highlight Color,
+Custom Highlight Color, <br />
-Custom button Color,
+Custom button Color, <br />
-Make borders look closer to excalidraw, currently only font, New-Tab extension
+Make borders look closer to excalidraw, currently only font, <br />
+New-Tab extension <br />
-Option to either keep or close current TAB on Search
+Option to either keep or close current TAB on Search <br />